 savetxt

-in a comma separated value file, x_y-squared.csv
+to save x and y in a comma separated value file, x_y-squared.csv.

 The resulting csv is composed of ASCII characters.
 You can load the file